animehunter123/admindash2/README.md

 * Stop it using the ./stop-admindash.sh and then edit the bookmarks_links.json file as you like.

 # TODO:
+* needs to fix the navbar hamburgericon when zoom is too high
 * Lock it to a python/flask version.
 Last working test was:
 ```groovy
 Python 3.13.7